-The Best Itinerary For 3 Days In San Francisco
+The Best 3 Days In San Francisco Itinerary

-If you are a first-timer and have 3 days in San Francisco, you can see a lot of the city and get a good idea of its atmosphere and of what it has to offer.
+If you are a first-timer and have 3 days in San Francisco, you can see a lot of the city and get a good idea of its atmosphere and what it offers.

-Incredibly multi-cultural, with an out of this world art scene, blissfully open-minded and liberal, it’s easy to fall in love with San Francisco.
-This is one of the most beautiful, lively, interesting cities in the US.
+Incredibly multi-cultural, with an out-of-this-world art scene, blissfully open-minded and liberal, it’s easy to fall in love with San Francisco.
+This is one of the most beautiful, lively, and interesting cities in the US.

-3 days aren’t really enough to do San Francisco justice.
-But if that is all you have, you may as well try to make the most of it.
+3 days aren’t enough to do San Francisco justice.
+But if that is all you have, you may try to make the most of it.
 Prepare in advance; reserve tickets for the most popular attractions and stick to a plan, and you’ll be able to see loads.

-Continue reading for the best San Francisco 3-day itinerary, packed with useful tips.
+Continue reading for the best San Francisco in 3 days itinerary with useful tips.

 3 days in San Francisco